-SCS Global Services conducts audits in all eighteen BRC certification categories.
-We have nearly three decades of food safety and HACCP expertise.
+SCS Global Services conducts audits in all eighteen BRC certification categories, and has earned BRC's highest "Excellent: 5-star" rating.
+We have three decades of food safety and HACCP expertise.
 Our worldwide network of highly skilled auditors is known for thoroughness, timeliness and professionalism, with rapid turnaround for most audits.

 The BRC standard describes three levels of involvement:

 For factories where food safety is still developing.
 This program allows recognition of improvements in food safety by providing a scored audit for sites that are not ready for certification.
 The audit reports and scores can be shared with customers and are intended to enable sites to develop within a framework that will eventually enable full certification.